Skip to content

 • Objective.
 Confirm the tenant has the entitlements required for every registration surface and source-of-truth system the cycle relies on (Entra ID P1 / P2, Workload ID Premium, Identity Governance, Microsoft 365 Copilot, Power Platform admin, Purview Audit, optional MDA / Agent 365).

 • How to verify.
-Capture tenant SKU report, Entra ID tier, Workload ID Premium activation state, Identity Governance state, and entitlement availability for each surface; if a surface is absent in the declared sovereign cloud, record the compensating manual path.
+Capture tenant SKU report, Entra ID tier, Workload ID Premium activation state, Identity Governance state, and entitlement availability for each surface; if a surface is absent or unavailable, record the compensating manual path.

 • Evidence. pre-03-licensing-and-env.json